 Cyber security is a rapidly growing sector in Australia and globally.
 It serves to protect internet-connected systems from cyber attacks.
 It’s an interdisciplinary field that spans IT, law, policy and education.
 Because of this, the sector calls for a wide range of roles and responsibilities.

-“Through necessity, every organisation, regardless the size, are sitting up and beginning to take cyber seriously,” explains Townsend.
+“Through necessity, every organisation, regardless of the size, is sitting up and beginning to take cyber seriously,” explains Townsend.
 “Increased visibility of cyber security coupled with high profile cases that impact the vast majority of Australians, drive changes to our regulatory environment, again shining a light on the increasing need for organisations to manage their readiness for cyber security more proactively.”

 What types of cyber security jobs are available?